 The downside of this method is that “tricking” the addict into attending the intervention under false pretenses can undermine trust.
 For this reason, many families elect to use an invitational intervention instead, where all participants, including the addict, are invited.

 A professional interventionist can review the pros and cons of each method with family members so they can decide which method makes sense in their specific situation.

 Substance Abuse Intervention Conclusion

 A substance abuse intervention is often the only answer for persuading a loved one to get help.
 When an addict is confronted with love and concern by a group of family members and friends, they often finally recognize that they do indeed have a problem.
-Substance abuse intervention saves many addicts lives, effectively stopping the disease in its tracts before something catastrophic occurs.
+Substance abuse intervention saves many addicts lives, effectively stopping the disease in its tracks before something catastrophic occurs.

 Substance Abuse Interventionist

 Intervention Services can guide, educate or be a resource to you, the one who is reaching out.

 Intervention Services is on hand 24 hours a day to help you to help your loved one who may be abusing drugs or alcohol.
 If you have questions or need to speak with someone, understand that most of our employees areÂ recovering professionals who can speak with you as someone who once abused drugs themselves.
 Call us at 1 (877) 478-4621.